Skip to main content

 The purpose of Table 17 is to demonstrate your model's ability to consider source energy changes.

 The requirement methodology is unclear for Tests 228 and 229 where the description requires a change in source energy "from reduced output levels".
-Two common methodologies have been provided below.
-Update Loop: Start Node 1450 in accordance with the desired methodology.
-Methodology 2 is simpler and may be required for some OEM PSS®E models which are not capable of initializing at a source energy which is different from the associated Pref value.
+There are two alternative interpretations which are detailed below.
+We have assumed Methodology 1 by default.
+However, Methodology 2 is simpler and may be required for some OEM PSS®E models which are not capable of initializing at a source energy which is different from the associated Pref value.

 Test 228: The initial source energy chosen to represent "from reduced output levels" is 40% with a +20% step to 60%.
 This methodology tests both that Ppoc is initially being limited to ≈0.4 p.u. even though Pref is 0.5 p.u. and that the Ppoc only rises to 0.5 p.u. even though the source energy available rises above the Pref value.